How does balEnce work?

 Is balEnce safe for beneficial insects?

-Because the active ingredient in balEnce, Beauveria bassiana, is a host-specific pathogen — that is, it targets and attacks certain insects — it is harmless to other insects, such as parasitic wasps, hister beetles, earwigs and other beneficial insects.
+Because the active ingredient in balEnce, Beauveria bassiana, is a host-specific pathogen – meaning that, it targets and attacks certain insects, it is harmless to other insects, such as parasitic wasps, hister beetles, earwigs and other beneficial insects.

 In fact, many balEnce customers also use beneficial insects, such as parasitic wasps, also called fly predators, as part of their Integrated Pest Management program.